-This Sunshine Juice Smoothie will wake you up, put a spring in your step and get your day off to a great start!
-What more can you ask for from a smoothie?
+This Sunshine Carrot Juice Smoothie will wake you up, put a spring in your step and get your day off to a great start!

 This juice smoothie does require a little prep work, that is making a quick ginger syrup.
 Don’t worry it can be made in advance.
 Sometimes I even freeze the whole smoothie into little popsicles cubes for a summer treat – so many good uses for these large cube trays.

 NOTE: If you let this juice smoothie sit, it will separate after awhile – so grab your straw and drink up!

 How to make chia pudding from this smoothie:

 - Save the banana to add after the pudding has been refrigerated

 - Make the rest of recipe as listed, stirring in 1/4 cup chia seeds after blending.

 - Transfer to glasses + refrigerate for at least 3 hours.
 Stirring occasionally to distribute chia.